syncfusion-content/blazor-docs/blazor/autocomplete/placeholder-and-floatlabel.md

 ## FloatLabel

-Use the [FloatLabelType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_FloatLabelType) property to specify the floating label behavior of the AutoComplete that the `Placeholder` text floats above the TextBox based on the following values. `FloatLabelType` is applicable only when `Placeholder` is used. `FloatLabelType` is depends on `Placeholder`.
+Use the [FloatLabelType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_FloatLabelType) property to specify the floating label behavior of the AutoComplete that the `Placeholder` text floats above the AutoComplete based on the following values. `FloatLabelType` is applicable only when `Placeholder` is used. `FloatLabelType` is depends on `Placeholder`.
 Default value of `FloatLabelType` is `Never`.

 The floating label supports the types of actions as follow.